Job App FAQ

-Please provide the names and contact details of 2 recent work referees who can verify your claims in relation to the selection criteria and employment.
+Please provide the names and contact details of two recent work referees who can verify your claims in relation to the selection criteria and employment.
 One of your referees should be your most current manager.

 What will happen with my application if I am unsuccessful in winning a position?

 Any applications or expression of interest lodged with Congress will remain current on file for a maximum of 12 months.
 Resumes on file are referred to from time to time as positions arise within Congress, and you may be contacted if another job matches your skills, experience and/or qualifications.
 Resumes will be destroyed in a confidential manner after 12 months.
-If you do not wish for your Resume to remain on file for the 12 month period, please notify the Human Resources Officer in writing.
+If you do not wish for your resume to remain on file for the 12 month period, please notify the Human Resources Officer in writing.